Mehul-Vaghela/web-scraping/README.md

 # web-scraping
-web scraping in code php.
+web scraping in core php.

 In this project I have scrapped two pages from bseindia.com and nseindia.com